afontainec/chinchay-docs/docs/docs/overview.md

 ### How does it do it?

-The most fascinating and value piece of Chinchay its the flexible TableGateway model.
+The most fascinating and value piece of Chinchay it's the flexible TableGateway model.
 It handles all the interaction from and to a certain table in the database.
 It allows you to create, read, update, delete, count, sum and many other operations, the best part: without even knowing any sql!
 However, if by any chance you are a sql master and want to go beyond, Chinchay will allow you to do so.

 But that is just the beginning....
 Chinchays will help you a **LOT** more.
 In my early programming years I had these problems: